CiscoSE/commons-processing/commons-processing-kafka/README.md

 **Note**: This is not an official Cisco product.

 ## Future enhancements to consider
-* Configurable TopicConsumer parameters via builder.
+* Configurable classes parameters via builder.

 ## Contributions
  * [Contributing](../CONTRIBUTING.md) - how to contribute.